werfree/progress-bar/README.md

 const MyComponent = () => {
   const {
-    incrementTotalApiCalls,
+    incrementTotalSteps,
-    incrementCompletedApiCalls,
+    incrementCompletedSteps,
     progressBarLoadingState,
     ProgressBarComponent
   } = useProgressBar();

   // Example usage:
-  // Call incrementTotalApiCalls when initiating an API call
+  // Call incrementTotalSteps when initiating progress process
-  // Call incrementCompletedApiCalls when an API call is completed
+  // Call incrementCompletedSteps when on step or more steps are completed

   return (
     <div>